TheLostLambda/quizcrawler/README.md

 * Set up some unit tests
 * Comments and documentation
 * A nicer interface with colour and ansi terminal features
+* Should games.rs be in core?
+Seperate the game logic and display?